-The net book value of space segment assets is currently \$1,941.6m (2019: \$2,055.1m).
-There have been additions of \$0.9m in the year (2019: \$0.2m).
+The net book value of space segment assets is currently \$1,919.1m (2019: \$1,966.4m).
+There have been \$0.2m additions in the year (2019: \$nil).
 The key judgements involved in the capitalisation of space segment assets and associated borrowings costs are:

-- Whether the capitalisation criteria of the underlying IAS have been met - Whether an asset is ready for use and as a result further capitalisation of costs should cease and depreciation should commence. - Whether an asset is deemed to be substantially complete and as a result capitalisation of borrowing costs should cease.
+- Whether the capitalisation criteria of the underlying IAS have been met. - Whether an asset is ready for use and as a result further capitalisation. - Of costs should cease and depreciation should commence. - Whether an asset is deemed to be substantially complete and as a result capitalisation of borrowing costs should cease.

-(e) Proxy board arrangement
+(f) Proxy board arrangement